hamedA2/Zydra/README.md

 # Zydra
-Zydra is a file password recovery tool and Linux shadow file cracker It uses the dictionary search or Brute force method for cracking passwords.
+Zydra is a file password recovery tool and Linux shadow file cracker.
+It uses the dictionary search or Brute force method for cracking passwords.
 ## Supported Files
 *	RAR Files
 *	Legacy ZIP Files
 *	PDF Files
-*	Linux shadow files (zydra can find all the user’s password in the linux shadow file one after the other)
+*	Linux Shadow Files (zydra can find all the user’s password in the linux shadow file one after the other)
 ## Prerequisites
 To run the app, minimal requirements are:
 *	Python 3.3 or higher